 About the Author

 Hi, I’m Kate.
-I’m a writer, speaker, storyteller, mental health advocate, and public health strategist at the Harvard T.H.
+I’m a writer, speaker, storyteller, mental health activist, and public health strategist at the Harvard T.H.
 Chan School of Public Health.
 I’m also a dog mom/service handler, absolute goofball, enthusiastic leisure athlete, avid dork dancer, and daily cold plunger.
-My dogs are my children and thankfully, my parents have three nephews so please don’t ask me about if I’m going to have kids for their sakes the next time you see me at the deli counter, all good there.
+My dogs are my children, and thankfully, my parents have three nephews, so please don’t ask me if I’m going to have kids for their sakes the next time you see me at the deli counter.
+All good there.

-As I sit here, free and well(ish) on solid ground eleven years after I was told I would only survive my health condition in a locked ward, I have to say – which I will say again and again because I still can’t believe it — Wow. what a gift to be here with them, and now, you too.
+As I sit here, free and well(ish) on solid ground eleven years after I was told I would only survive my health condition in a locked ward, I have to say – Wow.
+What a gift to be here with them, and now, you too.

 The idea for this project was first born on the pages of my journal.
 I was in the psychiatric ward for the third or fourth time (if only I dated those darn pages).
 I was hallucinating, struggling with thoughts of suicide and self-harm, and paralyzed by fear that I would never get better.